MOARdV/AviationLights/README.md

 ### Localization

 Aviation Lights 4.0 and later support localization.
-The currently supported languages are en-us.
+The currently supported languages are en-us and es-es.

 Translations would be appreciated.